-Princess Qajar belongs to that period of Persian history where possessing a mustache or having a unibrow was considered to be symbol of great beauty.
+Princess Qajar belongs to that period of Persian history where possessing a mustache or having a unibrow was considered to be a symbol of great beauty.
 This is the reason why she was considered to be a phenomenal Persian beauty of the 19th century despite having what is considered a stereotypically manly appearance.

 There is an unfortunate sensational claim related to Princess Qajar.
 It has been claimed that thirteen men killed themselves for their unconditional love towards the princess.
 However, there is no source in history that proves such claims.

-The princess was a painter, writer, activist and an intellectual lady.
+The princess was a painter, writer, activist and intellectual lady.
 She is known to have hosted numerous literary salons at her own residence.

-Princess Qajar was the first ever Persian woman who took off her hijab and walked down the court.
+Princess Qajar was the first-ever Persian woman who took off her hijab and walked down the court.
 She was also the first woman to wear western clothes.

 The princess was also a feminist and was a pioneer of woman’s rights in Iran.
 She was a member of an underground woman’s rights group in Iran named Anjoman Horriyyat Nsevan, meaning Woman’s Freedom Association.
-This association was working for the rights of Iranian woman in Persia back in 1910.
+This association was working for the rights of Iranian women in Persia back in 1910.

 Princess Qajar’s husband was Amir Hussein Khan Shoja– Al Saltaneh.
 They had four children– two sons and two daughters.
 However, the two of them divorced each other later on.

 Princess Qajar happened to be the love interest of a well-known poet named Aref Qazvini.
 He wrote a poem titled Ey Taj in the name of the princess.